Greece Moments Greece Moments

 Windmills at sunset

-No less beautiful is the sunset from the Bonis Windmill on the hill Ano Mili in the upper part of the city.
-The magnificent panoramic view over the white sea of houses of the Chora is included here.
+The sunset from the Bonis Windmill on Ano Mili Hill in the upper part of town is no less beautiful.
+The magnificent panoramic view over the sea of white houses in Chora is included here.

 Mykonos Windmühlen Kykladen Urlaub